marksherriff/cs3240-s23-website/syllabus.md

 __Final Exam:__ The final exam in this course is an opportunity to show mastery of material that was previously missed on earlier quizzes.
 If a student has earned the maximum number of points on the three quizzes, they have a set of scores they are comfortable with, or if they already have an A in the course, the student does not (and should not) take the final exam.
 If a student wishes to take the final exam, they can earn back up to 100 XP total toward the available 300 XP from quizzes.
 We will create a custom final exam for each student based upon only the questions the student missed on the previous three quizzes.
 While it is possible to lose points on the final exam, this is a relatively rare occurance, usually stemming from wild guessing on questions.
 Students can come to either exam session, regardless of enrolled section.

-__Project Demos:__ Student teams will demo their final project to either Prof. McBurney or Prof. Sherriff in the days following the last day of class on December 7, 8, and 9.
+__Project Demos:__ Student teams will demo their final project to one of the professors in the days following the last day of class.
 All students are expected to attend the demo for their team.
-Demos should only last around 20-30 minutes.
+Demos should only last around 20 minutes.
 Students do not need to prepare anything for the demo (e.g. no slides, no presentation, etc.).
 The team will walk the professor through the app and will answer various questions about its design and implementation.

 ## Class Management

 ### Project Groups
 {: .no_toc }
 You are expected to work as a member of your group in this course and cooperate with your colleagues.
 Cooperation means attending group meetings, completing your assignments properly and on time, letting your group know if you will be out of contact, responding to e-mail from your group, and so on.
 If there is a lack of cooperation by any group member, it must be brought to the attention of the instructor as soon as it happens.
-If the lack of cooperation is serious, the offending group member’s semester grade will be lowered.
+If the lack of cooperation is serious, the offending group member’s semester grade will be lowered.  _Note that this can result in a student automatically failing the course!_

 ### Attendance
 {: .no_toc }